Alexandra College: Religion

 Alexandra College is under Church of Ireland management, and the Archbishop of Dublin (who presides over the United Dioceses of Dublin and Glendalough) currently acts as chairman of the school council.
 The students are addressed weekly by a female minister, and a school assembly is held daily at which Church of Ireland hymns are sung and which finish with the extended version of The Lord's Prayer.

 Junior School

-The junior school is completely self-funded and receives no subvention from the Department of Education and Skills.
-The junior school is run in accordance with Froebelian principles, follows the national curriculum and provides a number of specialized subjects, such as art, French, individual music instrument lessons, speech and drama and a wide array of sports as part of its strong extra and co-curricular programme.
-Students of all abilities are catered for in the junior school.
-The pre-school and preparatory department students wear a red tracksuit.
-This same tracksuit is worn by the older girls for games, PE and sports.
-Older students in the junior school wear the formal school uniform.
-It is the same as the formal uniform in the secondary school.
-The majority of Junior School pupils go on to study and complete their school education at Alexandra College Senior School.
+The junior school is private and receives no subvention from the Department of Education and Skills.
+The junior school is run in accordance with Froebelian principles, follows the national curriculum and provides a number of specialised subjects, such as art, French, individual music instrument lessons, speech and drama and a wide array of sports as part of its strong extra and co-curricular programme.

 Sport

 The school fields teams in various sports including women's association football, basketball, cricket, tennis and track and field athletics.
 The school has a long history of playing field hockey.
 In 1893 the Alexandra Hockey Club was founded at the school.
 It claims to be the oldest field hockey club in Ireland.
 In 1947 it was renamed Old Alexandra Hockey Club.
 In 1960 the club opened its membership to all players while still retaining a close relationship with the school.
 The club is still based at the school.
 The Irish Ladies Hockey Union was established in 1894, following a meeting at Alexandra College.
 On 2 March 1896 the school also hosted the first ever women's international field hockey match when Ireland defeated England 2–0.

 When Ireland won the silver medal at the 2018 Women's Hockey World Cup, the squad included three former Alexandra College pupils – Nicola Evans, Deirdre Duke and Emily Beatty.
 All three represented the school in Leinster Schoolgirls' Senior Cup finals.
 Alexandra College are the competitions most successful team, winning the cup for the thirteenth time in 2016.